westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 ## NVMe Zoned Namespace Zoned Storage Model

-The NVMe Zoned Namespace standard was developped based on the [Host Managed Zoned Storage Model](smr.md#host-managed-model) introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
+The ZNS Command Set specification builds upon the existing [Host Managed Zoned Storage Model](smr.md#host-managed-model) introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
 A compatible zone state machine was defined, and a similar set of [Zone Block Commands](smr.md#zone-block-commands) was defined.

-These similarities simplify the implementation of the host storage stack and applications for simultaneously support both host managed SMR hard-disks and NVMe ZNS SSDs.
+These similarities simplify the implementation of the host storage stack and applications for simultaneously supporting both host-managed SMR hard-disks and ZNS SSDs.

-However, the NVMe Zoned Namespace introduces some differences that need special attention.
+Given that ZNS SSDs typically is implemented using non-volatile memory, the ZNS specification introduces extra functionalities to enable this type of media and is described below.

 ### Zone types

 ZBC and ZAC SMR hard-disks can optionally expose a number of conventional zones which accept random write operations.
-This optional set of random write zones is not defined by the NVMe ZNS specifications.
-NVMe Zoned Namespaces only support one type of zone: Sequential Write Required zones.
-The NVMe device may however expose a random writable area as a separate conventional namespace on the same controller.
+The ZNS specification does not define this optional set of random write zones, as NVMe supports multiple namespace, and therefore can expose a separate namespace that supports conventional I/O accesses.

 ### Zone Capacity and Zone Size

-The NVMe Zoned Namespace specification introduced the concept of a Zone Capacity.
-This concept is not defined in the SCSI ZBC and ATA ZAC standards.
+The ZNS specification introduces the concept of a Zone Capacity.
+This concept is not defined in the ZBC and ZAC standards.

-Similarly to ZBC and ZAC standards, NVMe ZNS defines the zone size as the total number of logical blocks within a zone.
-A zone capacity is an additional per-zone attribute which indicates the number of usable logical blocks within each zone, starting from the first logical block of each zone.
+Similar to ZBC and ZAC standards, ZNS defines the zone size as the total number of logical blocks within a zone.
+A zone capacity is an additional per-zone attribute that indicates the number of usable logical blocks within each zone, starting from the first logical block of each zone.
 A zone capacity is always smaller or equal to the zone size.